cityofaustin/Residential-Permitting/_glossary/critical-root-zone-copy.md

 ---
-title: Critical root zone
+title: Floodplain
-term: critical-root-zone
+term: Floodplain
-short_definition: "An area on the ground surrounding a tree, where water drips down from the tree's canopy down onto the tree's roots."
+short_definition: The area of land that will be underwater when a creek or lake rushes over its banks.
-long_definition:
+long_definition: The area of land that will be underwater when a creek or lake rushes over its banks.
 source:
 ---